fineon/fineon.github.io/blog/Legion 5i Gen 6.md

 tags: [laptop, review, docusaurus]
 ---

-## So I Bought an $1600 Computer on an Impulse

-And it's working fine.
-But more review and options to come.
+So far it has been working well!
+Everything is silky smooth and functional.

 :::tip Test Checklist
 I'd suggest checking out a few items that didn't really work propoerly on this legion 5i
 - **Lenovo Vantage application**: always crashed upon opening.
 I had to reinstall it to get it working again.
 This issue is also documented on user support forum.
 Not sure what is causing it exactly.
 :::

-So far it has been working well!
-Everything is silky smooth and functional.

-## Features To Test
-I have been testing around but there's a few test cases i need to do before i'm completely satisfied

-- Connect to an external monitor using HDMI cable.
-- Connect to my Iphone and sync images with it.
-- Play some HD game for an extended period of time

 ## My Test Cases

 1. Booting up React dev server.
 Initial startup is so much faster than my older Dell.
 2. Using multiple Chrome tabs (actually I use Vivaldi - a very customizable Chrome).
 It can handle over 20+ tabs just fine while my Dell already struggles with 5-10 tabs.
 3. Destiny 2 gameplay.
 Gameplay is smooth and no jittering frames.
-4.

 ## Pros